mhubrich/what-to-watch/README.md

   <img src="https://github.com/mhubrich/what-to-watch/blob/main/public/images/demo.gif">
 </p>

-**What To Watch** is a cloud-based movie watchlist.
+:tv: **What To Watch** is a cloud-based movie watchlist.
 It adds rich media and movie-related attributes so you know what to watch next.

 This project contains both, back-end and front-end implementation.
 The back-end consists of an API to search, create, read, update and delete movies (see section [Architecture](#architecture)).
 All movie data and user accounts are stored remotely in a database.
 The front-end is implemented using plain HTML, CSS and JavaScript.